Dandenong

 Population growth drivers in Dandenong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Dandenong statistical area as of November 2025 is estimated at around 32,989.
-This figure reflects an increase of 2,862 people since the 2021 Census, which reported a population of 30,127.
-The change is inferred from the resident population of 32,022 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 276 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,901 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Dandenong (SA2) experienced a growth rate of 9.5% since the 2021 census, exceeding the SA3 area's growth rate of 6.8%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 85.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dandenong's population is estimated at around 33,002 as of Feb 2026.
+This reflects an increase of 2,875 people (9.5%) since the 2021 Census, which reported a population of 30,127 people in the suburb of Dandenong.
+The change is inferred from the resident population of 32,022 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 276 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,902 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Dandenong's 9.5% growth since the 2021 census exceeded the SA3 area (6.9%), marking it as a growth leader in the region.
+Population growth for the suburb of Dandenong was primarily driven by overseas migration, contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, an above median population growth is projected for the Dandenong (SA2), with an expected increase of 7,135 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 19.6% over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the suburb of Dandenong, with an expected increase of 7,101 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.6% in total over the 17 years.

 Frequently Asked Questions - Population